Trademark & Licensing

 Open edX Licensing

-Open edX uses both the AGPL and the Apache license.
-The code in Open edX is spread across a number of repositories on GitHub, and each is licensed under either the AGPL or the Apache license.
+Open edX project uses both the AGPL and the Apache license.
+The code in Open edX platform is spread across a number of repositories on GitHub, and each is licensed under either the AGPL or the Apache license.

 The AGPL (GNU Affero General Public License) is maintained by the Free Software Foundation.
 It allows for use and sharing of unmodified code, modifying code, and the use and sharing of modified code.

 Under the AGPL, when you modify the Open edX platform, you must share those modifications.

 The Open edX code falls into three main categories: core components of the Open edX platform, libraries used by others to access the platform through our APIs, and tools that are not particular to the Open edX platform.
 Each of these categories has its own licensing considerations.

 Code that is essential to the Open edX platform is AGPL.

 This license ensures that all changes to the platform are shared, guaranteeing that the platform is truly an open resource and that everyone will benefit from the improvements.
 This includes, but is not limited to.

 Code that is used by others to access edX APIs is Apache.